simmysakala/agent_coder/README.md

-git# Simple Calculator with Modulus made by python
+git# Simple Calculator with Modulus

 print("Welcome to the Calculator!") print("You can use +, -, *, /, %")